Penalized Estimation of Directed Acyclic Graphs From Discrete Data: Discussions

 We have developed a maximum penalized likelihood method for estimating sparse discrete Bayesian networks under a multi-logit model.
-In order to avoid penalizing separately individual dummy variables for a factor, the group Lasso penalty is utilized to encourage sparsity at the factor level.
-A blockwise coordinate descent algorithm is developed for parameter estimation where each coordinate descent step is solved by iteratively applying a quadratic approximation.
+In order to avoid penalizing separately individual dummy variables for a factor, a group norm penalty is utilized to encourage sparsity at the factor level.
+A blockwise coordinate descent algorithm is developed where each coordinate descent step is solved by iteratively applying a quadratic approximation.
 The acyclicity constraint imposed on the structure of Bayesian networks can be enforced in a natural way by the coordinate descent algorithm.
-We have established finite-dimensional consistency for the proposed estimation procedure.
-Our method has been evaluated on four types of simulated graphs that resemble many real-world networks and has been tested on both interventional and observational data.
-We demonstrate that the performance of the CD algorithm is very competitive comparing to many existing methods, particularly when $n\leq p$.
+Our method has been evaluated on simulated graphs and real-world networks, with both interventional and observational data.
+We have demonstrated that the CD algorithm outperforms many existing methods, particularly when $n\leq p$.
 We have also performed an analysis of a flow cytometry data set generated from a signaling network in human immune system cells.
 The DAG estimated by the CD algorithm is close to the consensus model.
 Since the true network is not available, the estimated edges provide candidate causal interactions that could be tested in future experiments.

 Computation for estimating discrete Bayesian networks is demanding due to the size of the parameter space and the nonlinear nature of the multi-logit model.
 There is room for improving the efficiency of the CD algorithm.
-For example, one may incorporate the idea of stochastic gradient in the quadratic approximation step, which will reduce significantly the computation.
-Moreover, since our search space is nonconvex, introducing such components of stochastic optimization may also increase the chance of finding the global minimizer of the penalized loss function.
+For example, one may incorporate the idea of stochastic gradient descent in the quadratic approximation step, which will reduce significantly the computation.
+Moreover, since our search space is nonconvex, introducing such components of stochastic optimization may also increase the chance of finding a global minimizer of the penalized loss function.
 Other future directions include studying the consistency of our penalized estimator when the number of nodes $p=p_n$ grows with the sample size $n$ and investigating the use of group concave penalties.